 Wedding Guest Dress Code: How To Decide.
 Suit and tie?
 Are you expecting your wedding guests to wear?
-Formal wedding attire?
+Formal attire?
 Formal dress code?
-Tie optional wedding?
-What will your wedding guest outfit look like?
+Tie optional?
+What will your guest outfits look like?
 Black tie?
-Casual wedding attire for guests?
+Casual attire?
 Dressy casual?
 What to wear to a wedding?
 Are you going to ask your guests to dress formally?

 Does it ever happen to you to receive a wedding invitation that leaves you clueless about the dress code?
 Sometimes it’s difficult to decode the language between “Black tie optional” and “semi-formal.”

 PRO TIP: Your invitation wordings will usually give clues on your wedding vibe and dress code.
 However, adding a note on the actual dress code will make it less of a guessing game for your guests.

 - The Oscars Vibe